-The three steps below outline the work that must be completed for this project.
-The steps are not independent; each of Steps II and III depends on the tool created in the previous step.
+The four parts below outline the work that must be completed for this project.
+They are not independent; each of Parts II, III and IV depends on the tool created in the previous part.

-Step I: Read the partition table
+Part I: Read the partition table (10 points)